-The Division 19 executive committee consists of the president, president-elect, past-president, secretary, treasurer, members-at-large and representative to APA council.
+The Div.
+19 executive committee consists of the president, president-elect, past-president, secretary, treasurer, members-at-large and representative to APA council.

 CDR Lindsey studied psychophysiological reactivity to light- and season-relevant stimuli in seasonal affective disorder (SAD) and is published in the Journal of Affective Disorders.
 She has coauthored several articles on cognitive-behavioral therapy for SAD.
 CDR Lindsey also designed a study to provide information about gang members in the military, interviewing self-identified gang members and extremists incarcerated in Navy and Marine Corps brigs as well as the U.S. Disciplinary Barracks at Fort Leavenworth.
 This work has made a number of substantive and significant contributions that have not only served to strengthen our scientific understanding of these topics but also have informed development of policy and practice of psychology within the U.S. military.